From the invention of the bicycle to the present day, inventors of all times and all ages have devised equipment to protect against rain when cycling.

 They were sometimes a bit crazy, sometimes very ingenious, and they won’t all go down in the Cycling Hall of Fame.

 However, each of them has contributed in their own way to cycling and making cycling easier regardless of the weather.
-We would like to honour all these budding inventors and Gyro Gearlooses of cycling!
+We wish to pay tribute here to all these budding inventors and cycling MacGyvers!

 The beginnings of bicycle roofs